This 6-Year-Old Spent A Year Of Her Life Fighting To Use Her School's Bathroom

 ″‘We have to follow HB 2,‘” the principal allegedly stated, according to Amy and Kevin.
 “And that states... she has to use the boys’ bathroom.
 And that’s all we can offer.’”

-The North Carolina General Assembly passed House Bill 2 in 2016 during a special session and Former Governor Pat McCroy signed it into law.
+The North Carolina General Assembly passed House Bill 2 in 2016 during a special session and former Gov. Pat McCroy signed it into law.
 In addition to blocking cites and counties from passing LGBTQ anti-discrimination policies, the bill forced trans people to use public restrooms that correspond with the gender they were assigned at birth.

 The Tar Heel state faced enormous cultural backlash for HB 2, resulting in massive financial loss for the state and McCroy losing his governorship.
-Current Democratic Governor Roy Cooper ran on a platform of repealing HB 2, but instead ushered in “compromise” HB 142, legislation that essentially allows anti-trans discrimination enabled by HB 2 to flourish.
+Current Gov. Roy Cooper (D) ran on a platform of repealing HB 2, but instead ushered in “compromise” HB 142, legislation that essentially allows anti-trans discrimination enabled by HB 2 to flourish.

-“Nothing has changed whatsoever so it’s really hard when it’s been touted on such a public level that it’s a repeal,” Zeke Christopoulos, director and founder of Western North Carolina transgender advocacy organization Tranzmission, told HuffPost.
+“Nothing has changed whatsoever so it’s really hard when it’s been touted on such a public level that it’s a repeal,” Zeke Christopoulos, director and founder of western North Carolina transgender advocacy organization Tranzmission, told HuffPost.
 “It just leaves people’s civil rights flapping in the wind.
 To have delayed passing on discrimination ordinances to December of 2020 ― this is civil rights!
 How can you delay it?
 It’s just morally repugnant.
 It’s wrong.”

 Discrimination against transgender students in the North Carolina public school system is just one effect of HB 2 ― but it’s an insidious function that provided a framework for similar “bathroom bills” in other states like Mississippi and Texas.